Peckness of Edge Posets: The Edge Poset

-Given a group action of $G$ on $P$, we can now easily define a natural group action of $G$ on $\mathcal E(P)$ using Lemma \ref{lem:Ff_poset_morphism}.
-For all $g\in G$ we have that multiplication by $g$ is an automorphism of $P$, so it follows that $\mathcal E(g)$ is an automorphism of $\mathcal E(P)$ and furthermore that this gives a well-defined group action by Lemma \ref{lem:Ff_poset_morphism}.
+An action of $G$ on $P$ naturally induces an action of $G$ on $\mathcal E(P).$ Each element $g \in G$ is an automorphism of $P$, so $\mathcal E(g)$ is an automorphism of $\mathcal E(P)$.
+Lemma \ref{lem:Ff_poset_morphism} guarantees that this is a well-defined group action.

 \begin{defn} Given a $G$-action on $P$, define a $G$-action on $\mathcal E(P)$ by $g\cdot (x,y) = \mathcal{E}(g)(x,y) = (gx,gy)$. \end{defn}